drewtodd/ocsr-newsletter/content/issues/2022-07/senior-warden.md

 ---
 ## Independence

-It’s extremely common to hear Americans refer to the holiday celebrating our nation’s independence as “July Fourth” or “The Fourth of July.”
+It is extremely common to hear Americans refer to the holiday celebrating our nation’s independence as “July Fourth” or “The Fourth of July.”
 It’s a day we set aside each year to grill hamburgers, watch fireworks, get out the ThunderShirt® for poor Fido, and maybe drink a few too many Sam Adams Boston Lagers®[*](#Disclaimer).

 It is with this in mind that I like to be the old guy in the room and remind people that the holiday we celebrate on the fourth day of July each year is **Independence Day**.
 It is a celebration of the Founding Fathers’ signing of the Declaration of Independence and our nation’s jump into sovereignty  with both feet.